2022 Real Tennis World Championship

-The 2022 Real Tennis World Championship real tennis tournament was held at Prested Hall in Feering, Essex, England in September 2022.
+The 2022 Real Tennis World Championship was a real tennis tournament held at Prested Hall in Feering, Essex, England in September 2022.
 Rob Fahey, the 13-time and reigning world champion, was beaten by the challenger, and former champion, Camden Riviere.
 The challenge had been originally scheduled to take place in April 2020, but was postponed to September 2022 due to the ongoing COVID-19 pandemic.

 Qualification

 As the defending champion, Robert Fahey qualified directly to the World Championship Challenge.
 The challenger was determined through a series of eliminator matches.
 Qualification to the eliminator matches was based on results in major tournaments in 2018 and 2019.
 Four players were declared eligible to compete: